 Barnabe Riche, A Martial Conference, 1598

 Riche revisits the bow vs. gun issue after 24 years.
 In that time, he has become even less charitable towards the bow.
-Although Riche goes into as much depth as Smythe and Barwick, unfortunately this work has received no attention, despite being a more enjoyable read due to the many jokes Riche inserts throughout.
+Although Riche goes into as much depth as Smythe and Barwick, unfortunately this work has received no attention, despite being a more enjoyable read due to Riche’s many comedic asides.

 “With three or foure hundred musketiers they would displace two thousand Archers, and without any manner of danger to themselves, by reason of their farre shooting.”